 - Return pan to stove and turn heat on medium.
 Add 1 tbsp EVOO, as well as peppers, onions and garlic.
 Cook until onions are translucent and peppers are soft.
-Remove from heat and cool on a paper towel lined.
+Remove from heat and cool on a paper towel lined plate.

-- Sprinkle cheese over crescent dough.
-Next layer pepper and onion mixture and finish with crumbled sausage.
-Spread ingredients to the edges to ensure eat bit of pizza is loaded with goodness.
+- Sprinkle shredded cheeses over crescent dough crust.
+Next, layer pepper and onion mixture and finish with crumbled sausage.
+Spread ingredients to the edges to ensure each bite of pizza is loaded with goodness.